web3reviewer/demos/smart-wallet/onchain-vibes-store/README.md

 This app demonstrates the profile data collection feature.
 To test:

-1. **Get a Coinbase Smart Wallet**: Download the Coinbase Wallet app
+1. **Sign up to Smart Wallet**: Sign to a passkey-powered Smart Wallet
 2. **Get Test USDC**: Use a Base Sepolia faucet to get test USDC
 3. **Configure Callback URL**: Update the callback URL in `CheckoutButton.tsx` to your deployed backend
 4. **Test the Flow**: Sign in, select profile data to share, and complete a purchase